bigchaindb/site/_src/_guides/tutorial-token-launch.md

     - How assets in BigchainDB can represent tokens

     - How tokens can be distributed to participants using TRANSFER transactions

+    - How various BigchainDB transactions can be combined together
 ---

 Hi there!
 Welcome to our next tutorial about divisible assets.
 For this tutorial, we assume that you are familiar with the BigchainDB primitives (assets, inputs, outputs, transactions etc.).
 If you are not, familiarize yourself with the [Key concepts of BigchainDB](../key-concepts-of-bigchaindb/).
 We also assume that you have completed our [first tutorial](../tutorial-car-telemetry-app/).